To remove excess hanging skin from the arms following a gastric bypass surgery for weight loss, this patient had an Arm Lift.View Patient Details

 The procedure can be performed on adults of any age whose weight is relatively stable and who are not significantly overweight.
 An arm lift will reduce the size of your upper arms to give you smooth, tightened skin and a more toned and proportionate appearance.
 This procedure is commonly performed on patients who have had a large amount of weight loss or patients who have a lot of saggy skin in their arms.

-What types of arm lifts does Dr. Rodriguez perform?
+What types of arm lifts does you perform?

 After my weight loss, the excess skin on my upper arms makes me look like I have bat wings.